The Poisson boundary of wreath products: Introduction

 \subsection{Acknowledgments}

 The first named author was supported by NSF Grant DMS-2102838.
 The second named author has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement N\textsuperscript{\underline{o}} 945322, and from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement N\textsuperscript{\underline{o}} 725773).
 We would like to thank Anna Erschler for bringing this problem into our attention, for many helpful discussions and for her comments and suggestions.
 We thank Russel Lyons for his careful reading and helpful comments on the first versions of this paper.
 We would also like to thank Vadim Kaimanovich for helpful discussions around the conditional entropy criterion.
+We are grateful to the anonymous referee for their useful comments which improved the exposition of the paper.